JetBrains/intellij-sdk-docs/topics/appendix/resources/extension_point_list.md

 <!-- Copyright 2000-2022 JetBrains s.r.o. and other contributors.
 Use of this source code is governed by the Apache 2.0 license that can be found in the LICENSE file. -->

-1361 Extension Points and 199 Listeners
+1361 Extension Points and 199 Listeners for IntelliJ Platform %ijPlatform%

 - [IntelliJ Platform](#intellij-platform)
 - [IntelliJ Community Plugins](#intellij-community-plugins)